Colin Kaepernick Is Getting An NFL Workout. Skeptics Question League's Timing

 Malik Spann of Blitz Magazine tweeted: "NFL is literally treating Kaepernick like an ex-offender trying to make him do the most obscure things for re-entry...it's so disingenuous & fraudulent, it's an humiliating PR process or stunt that no capable play has ever had to deal with to get back on the field."

-And Jamele Hill, a staff writer at The Atlantic, said the move by the NFL feels "disingenuous."
+And Jemele Hill, a staff writer at The Atlantic, said the move by the NFL feels "disingenuous."

 "I know Colin wants to play, but this feels so disingenuous on the NFL's part," she tweeted.
 "I've said this since the first time Donald Trump called him out at a rally: Colin Kaepernick will never play in the NFL again.
 I hope I'm very wrong about this, but NFL owners are cowardly."